Nobel winner Garcia Marquez, master of magical realism, dies at 87

 Garcia Marquez was one of the prime exponents of magical realism, a genre he described as embodying "myth, magic and other extraordinary phenomena."

-His most prolific years coincided with a turbulent period in much of Latin America, where right-wing dictators and Marxist revolutionaries fought for power.
+His life and career coincided with a turbulent period in much of Latin America, where right-wing dictators and Marxist revolutionaries fought for power.

 Chaos was often the norm, political violence ripped some countries to shreds and life verged on the surreal.
 Magical realism struck a chord.